astalker/caledonian-stamps/meetings.md

 ## 2023 - 2024 ##

+Locations of meetings is indicated at right of tabe below.
+University meetings will be in room GH541 as described on Welcome page.
+Meetings at Temple Annieslad chaurch are located as described below table.

 Date  | Subject | Displayer | ZOOM Meetings| Location|
 ----- | ------- | --------- | -------------| -------- |